andreas-jonsson/vbados/README.md

 when an interrupt from the mouse comes in, we won't report the relative mouse motion to Windows.
 Rather, we call into VirtualBox (right from the PS/2 BIOS interrupt handler) to obtain the absolution mouse position, and report that to Windows.

-### Known issues

-Unfortunately, when a MS-DOS old application is foregrounded full-screen, this mouse driver will remain active, and therefore VirtualBox will not send relative motion data via the PS/2 protocol.
-This means full-screen MS-DOS programs will see a PS/2 mouse and will receive button presses from it, but will not receive mouse motion.
-The driver would need to deactivative itself in response to a full-screen MS-DOS VM, perhaps by hooking interrupt 2Fh function 4002h (Notify Foreground Switch) or the like.